svr333/MyroWeb/README.md

 # MyroWeb
-Attempt to recreate MyroWeb, a new frontend for https://online.myro.be
+Attempt to recreate MyroWeb, an api for the MyroWebApp.
+Alternative for https://online.myro.be.

 # Goals
 - Create a front-end, for mobile, that is a lot smoother to work with and contains more features.